duckietown/duckietown-lx/ros-template/README.md

     💻$ `dts challenges submit`

-NB: it's a good idea to delete the `duckietown_dataset` that you created before submitted because it will make your submission unnessarily large.

-## Grading Criteria

-In order to pass, the submitted agent must:

- - Have a _survival time_ > 59 (it should basically never crash)
- - Have a _Traveled distance_ > 1

-You can verify the score of submission on the [objdet challenge leaderboard](https://challenges.duckietown.org/v4/humans/challenges/mooc-modcon/leaderboard) after your submission has finished evaluating.
+You can verify the score of submission on the challenge server.
+The challenge for this template exercise is the [ROS template](https://challenges.duckietown.org/v4/humans/challenges/mooc-ros-template/leaderboard).